Manjulakkundi/portfolio/README.md

-# 💻 First-Year Web Development Course Project: Personal Portfolio Demo
+# 💻 Web Development Course Project: Personal Portfolio Demo

 This project was developed as a key deliverable for my **First-Year Web Development Course** at RV University.
 It serves as a comprehensive demonstration of foundational skills in front-end development, focusing on responsive design and structured code.